cawilsonvitro/inst_code/readme.md

 make sure Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force

+make sure to replace in .venv\pyvenv.cfg the c### with current user

 to do:

 figure out better launching method currently using systems python to launch venv python